salif/linkita/README.md

 ]
 ```

 By default, taxonomy pages are sorted in descending order by the number of posts.
-You can customize this behavior using the `extra.taxonomy_sorting` setting:
+You can customize this behavior using the `extra.taxonomy_sorting` variable:

 ```toml ,name=config.toml
 [extra.taxonomy_sorting]